-One Day If the One Day field is selected, only the bookings from the day shown in the field on the right will be displayed.
+A Day If the A Day field is selected, only the bookings from the day shown in the field on the right will be displayed.

 Between Days If the field Between Days is selected, only the bookings for the period of time shown in the two fields will be displayed.